Measuring Negative Campaigning across Languages with Large Language Models: A Study of 18 Million Tweets in 19 Countries: Discussion and Conclusion

-Beyond its methodological innovation, this paper advances the substantive literature by bringing new data to the long-standing empirical question of what determines the choice to make use of negative campaigning.
-While existing research has often focused on either candidate-level or system-level predictors, and has focused primarily on the two-party US system, our study highlights the importance of party characteristics---such as ideology, populism, and governing status---especially in proportional and coalition-based systems where parties, rather than individual candidates, are the main political actors.
+Substantively, the paper contributes to the study of negative campaigning by focusing on party-level dynamics in multiparty systems.
+While much prior work has emphasized candidate-level or system-level factors, our findings highlight the importance of party characteristics—such as ideology, populism, and governing status—in shaping campaign negativity in proportional and coalition-based contexts.

 Using a dataset of 18 million tweets from parliamentarians in 19 countries between 2017 and 2022, we test a framework grounded in strategic incentives.
-The results offer robust evidence for our theoretical expectations: parties further from the ideological center are more likely to employ negative campaigning, with radical left and especially radical right populist parties standing out.
-In contrast, parties with governing experience are significantly less likely to go negative, consistent with their need to maintain coalition potential and institutional credibility.
+The results suggest that parties located further from the ideological center are more likely to engage in negative campaigning---an association that is consistent across specifications, though most robust in the full-sample models---with the increase particularly pronounced among parties on the radical right.
+Parties holding cabinet office at the time of communication, in contrast, are less likely to use negative rhetoric, consistent with arguments emphasizing coalition considerations and reputational constraints.
+These patterns underscore the role of party positioning and institutional context in shaping campaign strategies.

-This study thus not only contributes new theoretical insights into the dynamics of negative campaigning in multiparty systems but also demonstrates the practical feasibility of using LLMs for large-scale, cross-country content analysis.
-As LLMs dramatically reduce the cost and complexity of multilingual text classification, they create new opportunities for systematic research on political communication---across time, across regions, and even across regime types.

-Future research can build on these findings to explore negativity beyond democratic contexts, investigate temporal dynamics in negativity during crisis periods, or expand the analysis to include visual and multimodal political content.
-Most importantly, the methodological shift introduced here opens the door to a new generation of political communication research: one that is global in scope, transparent in method, and empirically grounded in rich, multilingual data.
-The integration of LLMs is not just a technical improvement; it represents a foundational technical development that can redefine political communication research.
+Taken together, the findings demonstrate that LLM-based approaches can be usefully applied to large-scale, cross-country analyses of political communication, while also highlighting the importance of careful validation and cautious interpretation.
+By lowering some of the practical barriers associated with multilingual text analysis, such methods make it more feasible to study political discourse comparatively and at scale.